DustinWehr/disjoint-intervals-set-python/README.md

 # Testing Correctness

-There is code in `tests` for generating and, independently of the code in package `disjointintervals`, verifying a large number of small tests, specifically for "all the ways" of:
+There is code in `tests` for generating and verifying a large number of small tests.
+*The verification is independent of the code in package `disjointintervals`*.
+For a parameter `m`, those tests are intended to cover "all the ways" of:
-- adding an interval to 1,2 or 3 disjoint intervals.
+- adding an interval to 1, 2, ..., or `m` starting disjoint intervals.
-- deleting an interval from 1,2 or 3 disjoint intervals.
+- deleting an interval from 1, 2, ..., or `m` starting disjoint intervals.

-You can increase the max number of starting intervals (currently 3) in `tests/opseq_generator.py`.
+`m` is set to 3 in the code.
+You can change it by modifying `tests/opseq_generator.py`.
-Currently they should be:
+Currently the set of starting interval-sets should be:
 ```
 [-1, 1)
 [-3, -1), [1, 3)
 [-5, -3), [-1, 1), [3, 5)
-# same as two previous lines, but make intervals as close as possible without getting joined.
+# And, same as two previous lines, but make intervals as close as possible without getting joined:
 [-4, -1), [0, 3)
 [-5, -3), [-2, 1), [2, 5)
 ```